hfish063/easybooks-api/README.md

 # About
 Goodreads api utilizes a BeautifulSoup webscraper that parses the [goodreads](https://www.goodreads.com/?ref=nav_hom) website to obtain details about various book titles

+**Rate-limiting** is enabled by default, set at 10 requests per minute

 **Work in progress, additional featurs are planned**

 ## User guide